laughing0li/TechniqueFinder/README.md

 # AuScope Geochemistry LabFinder

-AGN Laborarory Finder is used to identify and understand the analysis techniques available to researchers through Australian Geochemistry Network.
+AGN Laboratory Finder is used to identify and understand the analysis techniques available to researchers through Australian Geochemistry Network.

 It is a based on Microscopy Australia's "Technique Finder" web application.